nextstrain/ncov/docs/src/reference/workflow-config-file.rst

 ~~~~~~~~~~~~~

 -  type: integer
--  description: if provided, restrict to clades found in tree within X months of present
+-  description: if integer value is provided, restrict to clades found in tree within X months of present
--  default: ````
+-  default: ``all``

 traits
 ------